tatianab/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 Given a matching signature_scheme and an identity with a matching key type, the server returns a certificate message with type OPAQUE-Sign with PAKEServerAuth as an extension.
 The private key used in the CertificateVerify message is set to PrivS, and the client verifies it using PubS.

-It is RECOMMENDED that the server includes a CertificateRequest message with a PAKEClientAuth and the identity originally sent in the PAKEServerAuth extension from the client hello.
+It is RECOMMENDED that the server include a CertificateRequest message with a PAKEClientAuth and the identity originally sent in the PAKEServerAuth extension from the ClientHello.
 On receiving a CertificateRequest message with a PAKEClientAuth extension, the client returns a CertificateVerify message signed by PrivC which is validated by the server using PubC.

 # Integration into Exported Authenticators

 Neither of the above mechanisms provides privacy for the user during the authentication phase, as the user id is sent in the clear.
 It is possible to create an encryption mechanism like ESNI [I-D.ietf-tls-esni] to protect these values, but this is not in scope for this document.
 Additionally, OPAQUE-Sign has the drawback that it cannot be used in conjunction with certificate-based authentication.

 It is possible to address both the privacy concerns and the requirement for certificate-based authentication by using OPAQUE-Sign in Exported Authenticator {{!I-D.ietf-tls-exported-authenticator}} flow, since exported authenticators are sent over a secure channel that is typically established with certificate-based authentication.
 Using Exported Authenticators for OPAQUE has the additional benefit that it can be triggered at any time after a TLS session has been established, which better fits modern web-based authentication mechanism.